EnigmaCurry/blogofile.com/_documentation/vcs_integration.rst

 Other VCS solutions
 -------------------

 Most VCS should have support for a post recieve hook.
-If you create something cool in your own VCS of choice, let the `blogofile discussion group <http://groups.google.com/group/blogofile-discuss>`_ know and we'll add it to this document
+If you create something cool in your own VCS of choice, let the `blogofile discussion group <http://groups.google.com/group/blogofile-discuss>`_ know and we'll add it to this document.

+OJ wrote up how to do `something similar with mercurial <http://groups.google.com/group/blogofile-discuss/browse_frm/thread/e03f942b3655218e>`_.

 .. rubric:: Footnotes